 “At least they should be interested in what happens to my body when I use cannabis,” Rivera says.
 “They should be interested in knowing if it has changed anything.”

 Rivera says her health has improved.
 She takes a magnetic resonance imaging exam annually, and although telltale brain lesions from the disease are still present, they are inactive.
 This means her symptoms surface less frequently.

-Rivera would also like to grow her own marijuana, but home cultivation remains illegal in Puerto Rico.
+She would like to grow her own marijuana, but home cultivation remains illegal in Puerto Rico.

-“It’s the most organic and complete way your body receives [the cannabis],” she says, referring to the marijuana flower.
+“It’s the most organic and complete way your body receives [the cannabis],” she says, about the flower.

 Shannon Kirby, GPJ, translated this article from Spanish.